Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

 \subsection{Variable pruning}

-In the previous section, the binary variable \emph{x$_{\text{i,o,m,t}}$} was defined to represent whether an operation \emph{o} of a job \emph{i} is scheduled to start on a machine \emph{m} at time \emph{t} or not.
+In the previous Section, the binary variable \emph{x$_{\text{i,o,m,t}}$} was defined to represent whether an operation \emph{o} of a job \emph{i} is scheduled to start on a machine \emph{m} at time \emph{t} or not.
 To reduce the number of variables in the model, a method called variable pruning is used, which removes variables that are not possible in valid solutions.
 First, an upper bound \emph{t$_{\text{max}}$} of the highest possible makespan is calculated.
-Without this step, the solver will have to consider all solutions between zero to infinity, which implies a very large solution space that makes it difficult to embed and solve the \ac{QUBO}~\citep{49:venturelli2016}.
-Instead, the search space is limited by defining the upper bound of a schedule as the sum of the maximum processing time of each operation in all jobs and maximum shipping time between these operations.
+Without this step, the solver will have to consider all solutions between zero and infinity, which implies a very large solution space that makes it difficult to embed and solve the \ac{QUBO}~\citep{49:venturelli2016}.
+Instead, the search space is limited by defining the upper bound of a schedule as the sum of the maximum processing time of each operation in all jobs and the maximum shipping time between these operations.
 Thus, a significant number of variables \emph{x$_{\text{i,o,m,t}}$} can be pruned by applying restrictions on time \emph{t}.

 Next, the duration and order of operations within a job are examined.
-Variables that allow an operation to execute at a given time that results in an invalid schedule are removed.
-Specifically, variables are pruned to allow operations to start earlier than the sum of the processing time of its predecessors, or if they allow operations to start later than the sum of its own processing time and that of the successor operations subtracted from \emph{t$_{\text{max}}$}~\citep{123:Zielewski2020}.
+Variables that prevent an operation from executing at a given time, resulting in an invalid schedule, are removed.
+Specifically, variables are pruned to allow operations to start earlier than the sum of the processing time of its predecessors, or if they allow operations to begin later than the sum of its own processing time and that of the successor operations subtracted from \emph{t$_{\text{max}}$}~\citep{123:Zielewski2020}.

 To set a lower bound of operations in a job, the notion of minimum predecessor time \emph{P$_{\text{i,o}}$} of an operation is used: